-Such is the secluded luxury of Nightfall wilderness camp’s handmade safari tents – positioned for optimal privacy beside gentle rapids and limited to only six travellers at any one time – that this campsite hidden in Lamington National Park books out months in advance.
+You want luxury, bush-style, and such is the secluded luxury of Nightfall wilderness camp’s handmade safari tents.
+Positioned for optimal privacy beside gentle rapids and limited to only six travellers at any one time – that this campsite hidden in Lamington National Park books out months in advance.

 The opportunity for a wilderness massage, days spent lounging around in hammocks slung between trees, or taking one of the Scenic Rim’s top walks through the Lost World Valley means you can be as active or passive as you please.

 Luxury is ingrained from the wire-brushed timber floor, to vintage bathtub and organic cotton bedding.

 You can self-cater or leave the menu up to hosts Heidi and Steve and enjoy their camp oven cuisine.